nico22nguyen/python-demo/README.md

 - The prediction will appear in the terminal window.

 # Note:
 For both of these programs, the user interface is not what it should be as a finished application.
-I was mostly focused on the functionality of the code than the usability as an app since I was the only one who would be using it, so please excuse the poor UI.
+I was mostly focused on the functionality of the code than the usability as an app since I was the only one who was intended to use it, so please excuse the poor UI.